ssmirr/appdev-chapters/sample_data.md

 That is a bit of typing, so maybe we should go to the running application and fill out the forms.
 Let's sign up a new user, then go to `/photos` and create a new photo.
 We can then click on the details of a photo, and create a comment, make sure to add the correct `author_id`.
 Then go back `/photos` and make a few more `Photo` records, adding comments each time.

-This process sure is time-consuming, and what happens if some corrupt data got into your database, and now you need to delete all the records...
+This process sure is time-consuming!
+What if some invalid data gets into your database and breaks your app?
+Now you need to delete all the records and start making records one at a time again...

 Luckily for you, we have provided sample data in all of the projects because a project without data is pretty boring and can be hard to debug.
 Now, how did we do that without going in and making the records one at a time?
 What we did was create a `sample_data` task to populate the database, and we are going to show you how to create your own!

-## Where do we write our sample data?
+## Where do we write our sample data task?

 In class, whenever we have needed to get data into our database, we were able to run the command `rails sample_data`, but where is that command is defined?